Description

 with our 14kt gold-plated pieces.
 Put your jewellery on last when getting ready!

-GEMSTONES, CRYSTALS & PEARLS: Organic gemstones and crystals are sensitive and require special care.
+Gemstones, Crystals & Pearls: Organic gemstones and crystals are sensitive and require special care.
 Make sure you don’t expose your

 gemstone jewellery to the chemicals in hair products, fragrances, cosmetics and others.
 Protect your gems and